mgk2014/PCMLAI-CAPSTONE2/README.md

 - Explore sequential model building - convert the 3 classes into a binary classification problem (TP and Not TP) and evaluate if that improves results for TP.
 If it does, a 2nd model can be built that predicts for FP vs BP.
 - Increase the size of data set used in the evaluation to capture more variation and perhaps increase the feature contribution to the target variable
 - Further fine tune the hyper paremeters for the Random Forest
-- Explore other classification models, such as AdaBoost, and dive back into Support Vector Machines and Logistic Regression using better compute resources
+- Explore other classification models, such as AdaBoost, XGBoost, and dive back into Support Vector Machines and Logistic Regression using better compute resources